TBT8A10/Research/README.md

-# ENACOM TBT8A10 Tablet Research
+# ENACOM Tablet Research
 **Disclaimer**: This document is not a guide of any kind.
 It's just a collection of unsorted personal notes I made while researching this tablet. \
 I'm **NOT RESPONSIBLE** for any damage that may be caused to your device.

 ### Hardware Info
-The tablet was built by [Incartech](http://www.incartech.com.cn/). \
+As far as I know, there are two rk3368 tablets distributed by ENACOM:
+* **TBT8A10** (also known as i-Buddie TG08RK1)
+* **M1045W**

+Both are built by [Incartech](http://www.incartech.com.cn/) and are pretty much the same, except for some differences (LCD, camera...).
+This research is mainly focused on my tablet (TBT8A10) but most of the information should be applicable to the other one too.

-Information about the hardware and blobs/drivers can be found on the [vendor repo](https://github.com/TBT8A10/android_vendor_incar_tbt8a10/tree/main).
+Hardware and blobs/drivers information can be found on the [TBT8A10 branch](https://github.com/TBT8A10/vendor/tree/tbt8a10) and [M1045W branch](https://github.com/TBT8A10/vendor/tree/m1045w) of the vendor repo.

 ### Special Modes
 * **MASKROM/BootROM Mode**: Allows us to flash the firmware.